Optimal treatment assignment rules under capacity constraints: Introduction

 \subsection{Structure of the paper}

 The remainder of the paper is organized as follows.
 Section \ref{sec:Setting} formulates the planner's problem and introduces the data generating process.
-Section \ref{sec:Optimal-decisions} introduces the decision theoretic framework and define the plug-in rule and the ex-post Bayes rule.
+Section \ref{sec:Optimal-decisions} introduces the decision theoretic framework and define the plug-in rule and the Bayesian rule.
 Then the optimality results are stated.
 Section \ref{sec:Simulation} provides a simulation study to evaluate the finite sample performance of rules.
 Section \ref{sec:Empirical-application} illustrates our methods using the data from \citet{angrist2006long}.
 Finally, Section \ref{sec:Conclusion} concludes.
+All of the proofs are relegated to Appendix.